How to get to Raja Ampat

 Interisland transfers in Raja Ampat

-Getting around between the different islands is also extremely expensive and widely varies, as many islands are quite far-flung.
-It will certainly make a major dent in your budget without careful planning.
+Getting around between the different islands is also extremely expensive and widely varies, as many islands are quite far away from each other.
+It can certainly make a major dent in your budget without careful planning.

 It pays to choose your accommodation wisely so that you do not have to rely too much on transport between islands.